rolandshoemaker/wile-e-coyote/README.md

 #### *Test chains*

 a *test chain* is a complete set of http requests/responses that constitute a single action (i.e. new registration, new authorization etc). each chain should be a method returning a `chainResult` struct containing either the measured metrics or information about an error that occurred that can then be logged in whatever way... (need to come up with this...)
-Each test chain should be a single file in `requester/chains/` and expose a single public method `...Chain` with `package chains`. (various utility methods are provided in `chains/common.go`)
+Each test chain should be in `requester/chains/` and expose a public method `...Chain` in `package chains`. (various utility methods are provided in `chains/common.go`)

 * NewRegistrationChain
 ```